 - Configurable workflows to configure multiple workflow processes for governance artifacts that can include multiple review and approval steps.

 - Model inventory to track the lifecycles of machine learning models in factsheets.

 All IBM Knowledge Catalog plans have these features for projects:

 - Data Refinery to cleanse and shape data.

 - Gallery for resources to help you learn and samples that you can use.

-Some Watson Knowledge Catalog plans include these features:
+Some IBM Knowledge Catalog plans include these features: